0xCM/z0/src/llvm.models/src/records/docs/X86Fields.md

  MRMXr          - modrm.mod==0x3, with a value of 0 in modrm[5:3]. modrm[2:0] encodes a register.
 This is almost the same as MRM0r, but the disassembler ignores modrm[5:3]
  MRM0r-MRM7r    - modrm.mod==0x3, with a fixed value(0-7) in modrm[5:3]. modrm[2:0] encode a register
  MRMC0-MRM_FF   - Instruction encodes with a fixed value in the range 0xC0-0xFF in the modrm byte. e.g. VMCALL, MONITOR.
 No known instructions use a fixed value in 0x00-0xBF range.

-MRMSrcReg, MRMDestReg, MRMSrcMem, MRMDestMem are probably the most common formats in use.

 ImmT
 ----